A robust approach for time-bin encoded photonic quantum information protocols

+Time-encoded quantum states are powerful tools for photonic quantum information.
+Standard techniques to manipulate and measure these states suffer from instabilities and detection limitations, restricting their practicality.

+In this work, we used a scheme based on HOM interference to overcome some of these limitations and perform proof-of-principle experiments, with high versatility and fidelity.
+The scheme enables the use of time-bin qudits with minimal temporal delay between bins, limited only by the coherence time of the photons.
+Using femtosecond sources, this method could surpass existing temporal resolution limits.
+We experimentally generated and measured high-dimensional time-bin states (up to dimension 3) and detected nonclassical polarization-time entanglement of single photons.

-This scheme can be used for different tasks.
+As a perspective, the demonstrated scheme can be used for different tasks.
 One possible scenario is the preparation and measurement of a single photon in a high-dimensional state for general quantum communication.
-Here, the sender uses one QW to prepare the message state to be sent, while the receiver uses a second QW to prepare the reference state of the photon, which is used to measure the message.
-The reference photon could be the twin photon generated by an SPDC source, or a photon generated by a source electronically synchronized with the source generating the first photon.
+Here, the sender uses one QW to prepare the message state to be sent, while the receiver uses a second QW to prepare the state of a reference photon, which is used to measure the message.
+The reference photon could be the twin photon generated by an SPDC source or a photon generated by a source synchronized with the source generating the first photon.
 The rapid development of on-demand single-photon sources, such as quantum dots, has already enabled several time-bin-encoded demonstrations~\cite{jayakumar2014time,takemoto2015quantum,yu2015two,lee2019quantum,anderson2020gigahertz,carosini2024programmable}, and such sources represent promising candidates for implementing high-dimensional single-photon time-bin states within our approach.

-A second scenario would be quantum key distribution (QKD), depicted in Fig.~\ref{fig:schemes}~b): A pair of time-bin entangled photons are shared among two measurement stations.
+A second scenario would be high-dimensional quantum key distribution (QKD), depicted in Fig.~\ref{fig:schemes}, where a pair of time-bin entangled photons are shared among two measurement stations.
 The entangled state of the photons generated using an SPDC source can be engineered by suitably manipulating the pump in the time-bin degree of freedom.
 Here, a QW could be used to generate the time-bin state $\ket{\Psi_p}=\sum_{j=1}^n \; a_j \ket{t_j}$, where $a_j$ are arbitrary coefficients and $\sum_{j=1}^n |a_j|^2=1$.
-Considering the cases where the probability of generating a pair of photons in a pulse is very low (so neglecting higher-order terms in the SPDC process), the following entangled state will be generated:

-Then, the time-bin entangled photons are distributed to their respective measurement stations, where they can be measured using reference photons engineered by respective QWs (see Fig.~\ref{fig:schemes} b) and Supplemental Material Fig.~S3).
+Considering the cases where the probability of generating a pair of photons in a pulse is very low (neglecting higher-order SPDC terms), the following entangled state will be generated: $\ket{\Psi}=\sum_{j=1}^n a_j \ket{t_j}_s\ket{t_j}_i $.
+The entangled photons are distributed to measurement stations and measured using reference photons from respective QWs (see Fig.~\ref{fig:schemes}, and SM Fig.~S3 \cite{SI}).